 Qualifying For Mortgage After Bankruptcy And Housing Event

-- A FHA mortgage loan applicant can have a prior bankruptcy and qualify for a mortgage loan
+The mortgage loan applicant can have a prior bankruptcy and qualify for a mortgage loan:

-- There is a 2 year mandatory waiting period to qualify for a FHA loan from the date of the discharge of the bankruptcy
+There is a 2-year mandatory waiting period to qualify for an FHA loan from the date of the discharge of bankruptcy

-- A mortgage loan applicant can qualify for a residential mortgage loan after 3 years from the short sale date of their property
+- A mortgage loan application can qualify for FHA Loans after 3 years from the short sale date of their property

-- A FHA mortgage loan applicant can qualify for a FHA insured mortgage loan with prior charge offs.
+The loan applicant can qualify for an FHA insured mortgage loan with prior charge offs.
 Outstanding charged-off accounts do not have to be paid to qualify for an FHA loan.

 FHA Loan With Bad Credit

-FHA is extremely generous when it comes to their mortgage lending guidelines for home buyers with prior bad credit.
+HUD is extremely generous when it comes to their mortgage guidelines for home buyers with prior bad credit.

 - PRIOR BAD CREDIT is the key phrase here and not recent late payments

-- FHA is extremely tough when it comes to recent late payments and so are FHA approved mortgage lenders
+- FHA is extremely tough when it comes to recent late payments:

-- FHA does not condone home buyers or refinance mortgage loan applicants with any recent late payments
+- HUD does not condone home buyers or refinance mortgage loan applicants with any recent late payments

-- Most mortgage lenders will not approve a mortgage loan applicant if they had a late payment in the past 12 months
+- Most lenders will not approve loan applicant if they had a late payment in the past 12 months

-- However, if a mortgage loan applicant had just one late payment in the past 12 months, there is a possibility that the mortgage loan applicant may get a pass
+- However, if a loan applicant had just one or two late payments in the past 12 months, there is a possibility borrowers may get a pass

 Recent Late Payment On Credit Card Bills